 As the majority of the deliverables of WP3, the work that is reported in this document is based on the overview description of the corresponding task T3.3, which has been further specified in more detail at WP2, which is the fundamental work package that defines the overall requirements of the whole platform.
 T2.1 defines the user stories of the pilots that drive the necessity of this task, while T2.3 defines the specification of the overall technologies that INFINITECH provides and need to interact with the unified query processing framework.
 T2.5 describes the available datasets that need to be tackled by this component while T2.7 puts the component under the general context of the INFINITECH Reference Architecture.
 Regarding the technical tasks of the project, T3.3 is relying on scalable transactional processing of the INFINITECH data management layer, as described in the corresponding deliverables of T3.1, along with the Hybrid Transactional and Analytical Processing (HTAP) capabilities that this task provides.
-Moreover, as explained in the corresponding deliverables of T3.2, the polyglot processing is an extension of the data management layer, and therefore, this task can exploit its outcomes in order to correlate streaming data with data stored in external data sources.
-In addition, T3.3 will also exploit the outcomes of T5.3 and its declarative live aggregation mechanisms that will allow the execution of costdemanding aggregation operations with O(1) complexity, and hence, making it possible to correlate streaming data with this type of information.
-Finally, T3.3 will provide valuable input to T3.4, whose scope is to provide automated parallelization of data streams that will rely on the operators implemented in this task.
+Moreover, as explained in the corresponding deliverables of T3.2, the polyglot processing is an extension of the data management layer, and therefore, this task can exploit its outcomes in order to correlate streaming data with data stored in external data sources, in the case of scenarios where data cannot move inside the deployed INFINITECH sandbox.
+In addition, T3.3 will also exploit the outcomes of T5.3 and its declarative live aggregation mechanisms that will allow the execution of cost-demanding aggregation operations with O(1) complexity, and hence, making it possible to correlate streaming data with this type of information.
+Moreover, with the latest advancements of T5.2, this task will exploit the provision of incremental analytics currently adapted by the INFINISTORE to allow the streaming processing framework to submit un-bounded queries that can return results in a new data stream that can be further processed by the streaming framework.
+Finally, T3.3 provides valuable input to T3.4, whose scope is to provide automated parallelization of data streams that will rely on the operators implemented in this task.